daniel2000x0/daniel2000x0/README.md

 ---

+## 💡 Philosophy

+> “A backend system is not just code — it's a design of reliability, scalability, and trust.”

+---

 <p align="center">
-  <i>"First make it work.
+  <b>First make it work.
 Then make it right.
-Then make it fast."</i>
+Then make it fast.</b>
 </p>